 In addition to course work, all doctoral degree students are expected to perform 2-3 separate laboratory rotations during the first year (MEDS 6496).
-Students who want to explore research in neuroscience are encouraged to perform these rotations in laboratories of Neuroscience Graduate Training Program faculty.
-Students should confer with their first year faculty advisors in choosing a laboratory for rotation research.
+Students who want to explore research in Neuroscience are encouraged to perform these rotations in laboratories of Neuroscience Graduate Program faculty.
+Students should confer with their first year Faculty Advisors in choosing a laboratory for rotation research.
 Students on assistantships from the Graduate Program Committee must obtain permission from their first year advisors to register for laboratory rotation.
 Registration requires a lab rotation form.

-At the end of the semester, students present a short, 15-minute talk to fellow students and faculty describing the background, goals, and findings of the rotation research project.
-All students performing rotation research projects in neuroscience program laboratories are also required to prepare a rotation report, which is a written abstract summary of the laboratory rotation project (two-thirds of a page).
-This report, which is submitted during the week preceding the rotation talk, is signed by the rotation faculty advisor and forwarded to the associate director for review by the Student Progress Committee.
-Grades are contingent on receipt of the rotation report.
+At the end of the semester, students present a short talk (15 min) to fellow students and faculty describing the background, goals, and findings of the rotation research project.
+All students performing rotation research projects in Neuroscience Program laboratories are also required to prepare a Rotation Report, which is a written abstract summary of the laboratory rotation project (two-thirds of a page).
+This report, which is submitted during the week preceding the rotation talk, is signed by the rotation faculty advisor and forwarded to the Associate Director for review by the Student Progress Committee.
+Grades are contingent on receipt of the Rotation Report.